Effective Collection Email Templates to Speed Up Payments

 (Your contact info)

-Collection Emails for Escalation.
+Collection Email Template for Escalation.

 Sometimes, clients don’t pay you.
-You’ve tried sending emails, or even contacting them over the phone (you’d be surprised how swiftly some situations can be solved with a phone call), but the payment still hasn’t gone through.
+You’ve tried sending letters, emails, or even contacting them over the phone (you’d be surprised how swiftly some situations can be solved with a phone call), but the payment still hasn’t gone through.

 It can be a stressful situation, especially if it starts to endanger your own cash flow, which is likely for small businesses.
 Keeping on top of your unpaid invoices should be a priority, and you don’t want to leave the matter to magically settle in the background (plot twist: it rarely happens).

-So after you’ve issued several payment reminders, it’s time to escalate your payment collection emails
+So after you’ve issued several payment reminders, it’s time to escalate your payment collection emails.

 How do you do this?
 By increasing the assertiveness of both the tone and content of your email.
 It’s usually the time to mention taking legal actions and/or to involve upper management in the discussion.

-We also recommend sending formal letters - they have a very official touch to them.
+We also recommend sending formal collection letters - they have a very official touch to them.
 You’ll find below templates you can use both for emails or letter-writing.

-Email Collection Template for Escalation:
+Collection Template for Escalation:

 Hello (Client Name),